Customize Consent Preferences

 app.Run();

-Explanation of How Output Caching Works
+Explanation of How Response Caching Works

-• The RequestNumber remains 1 (cached value).
+• The RequestNumber remains 1 (cached value)

-• The ServerTime remains 2025-01-10T15:00:00.
+• The ServerTime remains 2025-01-10T15:00:00

 3. Cache Expiry: After 5 seconds, the cache expires, and the next request is processed from scratch.
 The endpoint logic runs and generates a new value for RequestNumber and ServerTime.